atalebagha/coingecko-std-dev/README.md

 ## Potential enhancements
   - purge older data
+  - Use an API(s) that matches coins with non USD coins
+  - Possibly calculate coin comparisons based on USD values instead of invoking another API
   - observability
   - Multiple lambda jobs, rather than 1 lambda invoke to get 250 coins, have multiple invoke at the same time